 CMHA Ottawa volunteers play a crucial role in our organization and our community.
 Without the dedication of volunteers, many programs offered by our branch would not be possible.Continue readingCMHA celebrates National Volunteer Week

-Every day, more than 3 million Ontarians provide support to loved ones facing illness, mental health issues, disability or challenges associated with aging.
+Every day, more than 3 million Ontarians provide support to loved ones facing illnesses, mental health issues, disabilities or challenges associated with aging.
 On April 3, CMHA Ottawa joins organizations and communities across the province for Family Caregiver Day, an annual event to recognize and celebrate the value of caregivers […]Continue readingCMHA recognizes the value of family caregivers

 Register now for the Canadian Mental Health Association Ontario’s 2019 conference, The Quality Culture: Buding Better Together, slated for April 1-2 at the Marriott Downtown at CF Toronto Eaton Centre.
 Continue readingCMHA Ontario 2019 conference, The Quality Culture: Building Better Together – April 1-2, 2019

 An upcoming conference could help you to build resiliency in your workplace.
 Registration is now open for Canadian Mental Health Association, Ontario Division’s 2019 workplace conference, Roadmaps to Resiliency: Investing in Mental Wellness for Ontario’s Workplaces.Continue readingCMHA Ontario’s 2019 workplace conference to focus on building resiliency

 A new, free resource is now available to help Ontario businesses looking for ways to address mental health in the workplace.Continue readingNew, free guide to help Ontario businesses address mental health in the workplace